-- (1) Be authorized to confer professional degrees by the laws of this state; - (2) Maintain a regular course of instruction in law, with a specified curriculum and regularly scheduled class sessions; - (3) Require classroom attendance of its students for a minimum of 270 hours a year for at least four years, and further require regular attendance of each student at not less than 80 percent of the regularly scheduled class hours in each course in which such student was enrolled and maintain attendance records adequate to determine each student's compliance with these requirements; - (4) Maintain, in a fixed location, physical facilities capable of accommodating the classes scheduled for that location; - (5) Have an adequate faculty of instructors in law.
-The faculty will prima facie be deemed adequate if at least 80 percent of the instruction in each academic period is by persons who possess one or more of the following qualifications: - (A) Admission to the general practice of the law in any jurisdiction in the United States; - (B) Judge of a United States court or a court of record in any jurisdiction in the United States; or - (C) Graduation from a law school accredited by the examining committee. - (6) Own and maintain a library consisting of not less than the following sets of books, all of which must be current and complete: - (A) The published reports of the decisions of California courts, with advance sheets and citator; - (B) A digest or encyclopedia of California law; - (C) An annotated set of the California codes; and - (D) A current, standard text or treatise for each course or subject in the curriculum of the school for which such a text or treatise is available. - (7) Establish and maintain standards for academic achievement, advancement in good standing and graduation, and provide for periodic testing of all students to determine the quality of their performance in relation to such standards; and
+- (1) Be authorized to confer professional degrees by the laws of this state; - (2) Maintain a regular course of instruction in law, with a specified curriculum and regularly scheduled class sessions; - (3) Require classroom attendance of its students for a minimum of 270 hours a year for at least four years, and further require regular attendance of each student at not less than 80 percent of the regularly scheduled class hours in each course in which such student was enrolled and maintain attendance records adequate to determine each student's compliance with these requirements;

-(8) Register with the examining committee Committee of Bar Examiners, and maintain such records (available for inspection by the examining committee Committee of Bar Examiners) and file with the examining committee Committee of Bar Examiners such reports, notices, and certifications as may be required by the rules of the examining committee Committee of Bar Examiners.
+- (4) Maintain, in a fixed location, physical facilities capable of accommodating the classes scheduled for that location; - (5) Have an adequate faculty of instructors in law.
+The faculty will prima facie be deemed adequate if at least 80 percent of the instruction in each academic period is by persons who possess one or more of the following qualifications: - (A) Admission to the general practice of the law in any jurisdiction in the United States; - (B) Judge of a United States court or a court of record in any jurisdiction in the United States; or - (C) Graduation from a law school accredited by the examining committee Committee of Bar Examiners. - (6) Own and maintain a library consisting of at least those materials identified by the Committee of Bar Examiners in the rules or guidelines for unaccredited law schools. not less than the following sets of books, all of which must be current and complete: - (A) The published reports of the decisions of California courts, with advance sheets and citator; - (B) A digest or encyclopedia of California law; - (C) An annotated set of the California codes; and - (D) A current, standard text or treatise for each course or subject in the curriculum of the school for which such a text or treatise is available. - (7) Establish and maintain standards for academic achievement, advancement in good standing and graduation, and provide for periodic testing of all students to determine the quality of their performance in relation to such standards; and - (8) Register with the examining committee Committee of Bar Examiners, and maintain such records (available for inspection by the examining committee Committee of Bar Examiners) and file with the examining committee Committee of Bar Examiners such reports, notices, and certifications as may be required by the rules of the examining committee Committee of Bar Examiners.